Estimated reading time: 7 minutes

 If you opt for a Thanksgiving dinner over a lunch, it’s also important to remember that your key backdrop — the lake — will be harder to see.
 As such, Pliska says the solution is “candles.
 Lots of candles.”
 Whether it’s a large candelabra or something smaller, they’re sure to invoke a warm ambiance.

-This idea of a full table, including as many versatile items and fun patterns scattered across the tablescape, brings out the plentiful, overflowing feel of Thanksgiving.
+This idea of a full table, including as many versatile items as possible and fun patterns scattered across the tablescape, brings out the plentiful, overflowing feel of Thanksgiving.
 Plus, it’s harder for guests to notice a potential food spill.
 “It’s a happy abundance,” Block emphasizes.

 We hope some of these insights are helpful in planning your own holiday at your lake house.
 Happy Turkey Day!